denkovarik/Tic-Tac-Toe/README.md

 In this project, I'm hoping to improve the original program and create a bot that plays the game using a reinforcement learning algorithm.

 ## Setup
 This project was developed on the Window's 10 operating system.
+First ensure that the dependencies for the project are installed by following the tutorials in the links under the 'Dependencies' section.
+Then clone the repo using either HTTPS or SSH.
+For more information on how to clone with HTTPS, please see the section 'Cloning This Repo with HTTPS'.
+For more information on cloning with SSH, please see the 'Cloning This Repo with SSH' section.

 ### Dependencies
 * Windows 10 or higher